 STORM articles and papers

-“Operational demand forecasting in district heating systems using ensembles of machine learning algorithms” Award-winner at the 15th International Symposium on District Heating and Cooling in Seoul, South Korea, September 2016 (scientific paper)
+“Operational demand forecasting in district heating systems using ensembles of online machine learning algorithms” Award-winner at the 15th International Symposium on District Heating and Cooling in Seoul, South Korea, September 2016 (scientific paper)

 “Release the Energy” – NODA’s Patrick Isacson discusses the relationship between digitalisation and district heating and cooling systems, October 2016 (article in Horizon 2020 Projects: Portal magazine)